Picovoice/porcupine/binding/angular/README.md

-## porcupine-web-angular
+## porcupine-angular

-This is the Angular workspace for building the `porcupine-web-angular` package.
+This is the Angular workspace for building the `porcupine-angular` package.

 ## Install